 Rallies and demonstrations in opposition to the rule of President Ortega have been declared unlawful, but nevertheless occur.
 Government forces, uniformed police and para-police have attacked peaceful demonstrators leading to significant numbers of deaths and injuries.
-Looting, vandalism, and acts of arson often occur during unrest, including in tourist areas.
-Government authorities detain protesters, and some people have disappeared.
-Human rights groups have documented credible claims of torture of detainees.
+Looting, vandalism, and arson often occur during unrest.

-Road blocks, including in Managua and other major cities, may limit availability of food and fuel.
-Road blocks may also limit access to the Augusto C. Sandino International airport in Managua.
-Criminals are in charge of some of the road blocks.
+Road blocks, including in Managua and other major cities, may appear and limit availability of food and fuel.